gem5/website/_pages/documentation/learning_gem5/part1/cache_config.md

 system.cpu.dcache.connectBus(system.l2bus)
 ```

-Next, we can create out L2 cache and connect it to the L2 bus and the
+Next, we can create our L2 cache and connect it to the L2 bus and the
 memory bus.

 ```